 Now our cloud castle is built over the ocean.
 That allows for a pretty sweet effect of getting to see the floor plan taking shape as it is built.
 In the photo above, the front portion (which is shaded) represents a more complete building.
 There are 2 factors to creating the layout: the inside of the building and the outside.
-The cloud castle exterior will be fairly easy to guestimate as we go, but we have no idea about the interiory yet.
+The cloud castle exterior will be fairly easy to guesstimate as we go, but we have no idea about the interior yet.

 Step 5: Time for Interior Design

 When you don’t have any guidance on laying out the interior of your structure, the internet can be a great tool.
 We turned to the web and did some homework.
 What we learned was that any respectable castle will have a great hall, a ball room, living quarters and a library, just to get started.
 Knowing this enables us to start planning where we’d like to put things and how the internal layout of the castle will be arranged.